 Many writers and artists simply don’t know how to develop a protection plan for their work.
 Others have decided that protection techniques are inefficient or ineffective.

 Throwing in the towel on protecting your work makes no sense.
 It was worth creating, it must be worth protecting.
 Especially when federal protection is relatively simple (compared to creation of the work itself) and inexpensive.
+And now with the passage of the CASE Act, enforcement of your rights has become simpler and less expensive.

 While there may be conflicting opinions on aggressive enforcement methods, there is little dispute that a federal registration is the primary ingredient for protecting a body of creative work.
 If you do not have that registration, you cannot have a meaningful protection plan of any sort.